tudorSwFpga/dataPipeline/README.md

 # Introduction
-The goal of this project is to propose a multi-feeder multi-consumer data management framework, able to consume data from tcp and udp peers
+The goal of this project is to propose a multi-feeder multi-consumer data management framework, able to consume data from tcp, udp (and soon other) peers.
+It is written in c++ and a topology json file is needed to describe the architecture of the pipeline

 ```mermaid
 flowchart LR